CatalysmsServerManager/docs/docs/en/CPM/README.md

 │   ├── MapRendering.dll
 │   ├── ModInfo.xml
 ```
-([Allocs server fixes](https://7dtd.illy.bz/wiki/Server%20fixes#Download) is included here as it is a VERY common mod for servers)
+([Allocs server fixes](https://7dtd.illy.bz/wiki/Server%20fixes#Download) is included here as it is required for CPM)

 ::: warning
 Make sure the CSMM\_Patrons folder has the ModInfo.xml and CSMM\_Patrons.dll file!